FaresAhmedb/flask-simple-chat-app/README.md

 > Simple real-time chat app using Flask and plain JS

-Real-time chat app using Flask, and plain Javascript and HTML without \
+Real-time chat app using Flask, and plain Javascript, HTML without \
 WebSockets/Socket.IO; Just simple HTTP requests back and forth \
 between the Javascript frontend and Flask.

 ## Usage
-Run the following commands to run the project on your localhost
+Run the following commands to run the project on your localhost:

 ```bash
 $ # Clone the repo to your local machine